HenryLab/Python-Django-Mpesa-API-Integration/README.md

 * [Lesson 3](https://blog.hlab.tech/lesson-3-a-step-by-step-tutorial-on-how-to-do-stk-push-integration-to-m-pesa-on-daraja-using-django-2-2-and-python-3-7/) - A Step by Step Tutorial on How to do STK Push Integration To M-Pesa On Daraja Using Django 2.2 and Python 3.7
 * [Lesson 4](https://blog.hlab.tech/lesson-4-a-step-by-step-tutorial-on-how-to-develop-c2b-integration-to-m-pesa-on-daraja-using-django-2-2-and-python-3-7/) - A Step by Step Tutorial on How to develop C2B Integration To M-Pesa On Daraja Using Django 2.2 and Python 3.7
 * [Lesson 5](https://blog.hlab.tech/lesson-5-a-step-by-step-tutorial-on-how-to-register-confirmation-and-validation-urls-to-m-pesa-c2b-integration-on-daraja-using-django-2-2-and-python-3-7/) - A Step by Step Tutorial on How to Register Confirmation and Validation URL’s to M-Pesa C2B Integration on Daraja Using Django 2.2 and Python 3.7
+* [Lesson 6](https://blog.hlab.tech/lesson-6-a-step-by-step-tutorial-on-how-to-fix-bug-on-registering-confirmation-and-validation-urls-to-m-pesa-c2b-integration-on-daraja-using-django-2-2-and-python-3-7/) - Lesson 6: A Step by Step Tutorial on How to Fix Bug on Registering Confirmation and Validation URL’s to M-Pesa C2B Integration on Daraja Using Django 2.2 and Python 3.7

 ## Authors